Matthew 9:1-38

 because it would be temporary, since Jesus was about to 'awake' her. cp.
 Joh 11:11-14

-Matthew reports only that Jesus 'took her by the hand', but from the other accounts we learn that the girl arose at Jesus' command ( Mark 5:41 and Luk 8:54 ).
-In every recorded instance, it was His spoken word that raised the dead. cp.
-Luk 7:14,15; Joh 11:43,44
+Matthew reports only that Jesus 'took her by the hand.'
+But from the other accounts, we learn that the girl arose at Jesus' command (Mark 5:41 and Luk 8:54).
+In every recorded instance, the dead were raised at His spoken word (cp.
+Luk 7:14,15; Joh 11:43,44).

 [Thou] Son of David, have mercy on us.